The 10 typical Sapa dishes to try

 - on Mar 12, 2020 By: BN

 Mam da, Cuon sui, Thang co...
-These are the dishes whose name arouses the curiosity of all passengers in Sapa.
-Other flavours and smells are also to be tested to offer unforgettable culinary surprises during your stay in this misty market town.
+These are the dishes whose names arouse the curiosity of all passengers in Sapa.
+Other flavours and smells are also to be enjoyed to offer unforgettable culinary surprises during your stay in this misty market town.

 Mam da or Sapa cabbage

 Many people think that the Mam da dish only exists in legendary tales.
 However, this vegetable is eaten in restaurants in Sapa, very popular with gourmets and sought after by Hanoi people despite its high cost.

 It is a kind of local cabbage known for its odour and flavour, which largely outweighs ordinary cabbage.
 Its recipe is so simple and quick.
 Once in boiling water, it is soaked in sesame or Nuoc mam sauce with a cooked egg to taste.

 Not easily accessible, Mam da cabbage grows in the high mountains of Sapa, which is harvested between November and April.
 At the table, it invites you to an appetizing dish accompanying the grilled buffalo meat and especially around the San Lung alcohol, an ancestral drink of the Red Dao.

 Composed of rice vermicelli, dried onion, beef, pepper and peanuts, this popular dish of Sapa is served with aromatic herbs and a special sauce made from various spices.
 Everything should be mixed well to enjoy for breakfast.
 This version of spicy pho salad invites you to savour all seasons, in complicity with the freshness of Sapa.

 Thang co soup